cmd-source/cyberplate-MS4/README.md

     - To be able to see previous orders that I made as a user

+    - To be able to easily update/delete items in my shopping bag before making a payment

 - As an Internal user I want the following:

     - To have a visually apealling website that draws users in once they land on the homepage.